Sousastep/SousaFX-rnbo-docs/docs/overview.md

 - Solo

 	Reverb for tuba solo, with separate dry and wet output volumes, as well as "dry" delay and "dry" stutter volumes.

-- Drums

-	Reverb for the snare, clap, & tom.